MATH 115

 MATH 215

-MATH 215 - Diff Equations with Applied Linear Alg
+Differential Equations with Applied Linear Algebra

 This course is designed to examine the degree to which a function can be determined by an algebraic relationship it has with its derivative(s) --- a so-called ordinary differential equation (ODE).
 For instance, can one completely catalog all functions which equal their own derivative?
 In service of developing techniques for solving certain classes of differential equations, some fundamental notions from linear algebra and complex numbers are presented.
 Differential equation topics include modeling with and solving first- and second-order ODEs, separable ODEs, and a discussion of higher order and non-linear ODEs; linear algebra topics include solving systems via elementary row operations, bases, dimension, determinants, column space, and eigenvalues/vectors.